premalatha-sureshbabu/Exno.4-Prompt-Engg/README.md

 Evaluation:

-Accuracy: Both models accurately assessed the sentiment and predicted engagement.
+->Accuracy: Both models accurately assessed the sentiment and predicted engagement.

-Coherence: Clear, logical analysis in both responses.
+->Coherence: Clear, logical analysis in both responses.

-Relevance: Focused on e-commerce-specific cues like browsing behavior and intent to buy.
+->Relevance: Focused on e-commerce-specific cues like browsing behavior and intent to buy.

-Speed: Both responses were timely and efficient.
+->Speed: Both responses were timely and efficient.

 ### 2. Comparative Analysis Prompt
 Objective: To compare a customer inquiry with a typical product description, identifying differences in tone, clarity, and persuasive value.